Brouwershaven: History

-The name Brouwershaven (Brewers Haven) is anecdotally thought of to have originated from the import of Beer from Delft through the port. and is first mentioned in 1318AD.
-In 1403 the city got town rights but had no seat in the States of Zeeland.
+The name Brouwershaven (Brewers Haven) is anecdotally thought to have originated from the import of Beer from Delft through the port. and is first mentioned in 1318.
+In 1403 the city obtained town rights, but had no seat in the States of Zeeland.
+In 1426, the town witnessed the Battle of Brouwershaven in which troops of Philip the Good, Duke of Burgundy, defeated an English force.

 The history of Brouwershaven has always had a connection with the water.
-The fish and shellfish was an important source of income as was trade in wine and beer, wood, stone, wool and flax, turnips and beets.
+Fish and shellfish were an important source of income, as was trade in wine and beer, wood, stone, wool and flax, turnips and beets.
 Another staple industry of the town is salt from evaporated seawater.

 In 1575 the little Bastide town was conquered by Spanish troops and then set on fire.
 From 1590 Brouwershaven was provided with earthen ramparts, surrounded by a moat.
 Five gates gave access to the city.
-When the flood of 1682 a part of the fortifications were destroyed.
-The fortress was disbanded in 1820, ramparts and moats to the east and north sides of the city however, are preserved.
+In the flood of 1682 a part of the fortifications was destroyed.
+The fortress was dismantled in 1820; ramparts and moats to the east and north sides of the city, however, are preserved.

-The 17th century was a heyday for the fishing port.
-However, with the development of larger ships came the problem of accessing the narrow port entrance and its economy began to decline.
+The 17th century was a heyday of the fishing port.
+However, with the development of larger ships came the problem of accessing the narrow port entrance, and its economy began to decline.